 A more elegant solution to combat this is to make a switch to eco-friendly detergents.
 There are a few solutions in the market that have shown considerable success, with the only drawback being they may be slightly more expensive.

 Considering all these factors, planning laundry solutions for your operation is an intensive task.
 A professional consultant will be indispensable in guiding you through these decisions.
-Drop a line or drop by at HPG Consulting, the leader in commercial laundry planning, commercial kitchen planning, and waste management.
+Drop a line or drop by at HPG Consulting, the leader in commercial laundry designs and planning, commercial kitchen planning, and waste management.